qmeisman/CS440-Final-Project/README.md

 # Contents
 - Codebase for MCTS
 - Codebase for DQN: We only uploaded two versions of the file which shows two of our tests.
-We do not upload all the files we ran for all the results we discussed in our paper.
+The way we had to run our code for testing different hyperparameters was through creating a duplicate file and making slight alterations.
+As such we do not upload all the files we ran for all the results we discussed in our paper.
 - Jupyter Notebooks showcasing our research
 - Supplementary materials (images, etc).